GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 to consider when determining whether a user is rate-limited.

 ### How to trigger

-Enter IdV.
-Proceed to the phone confirmation step, and then click the 'Send another code' button until you are rate limited.
+Repeatedly fail IdV.
+Use a mix of bad information (bad SSN, wrong one time code, etc.), to avoid triggering the other rate limiters.

 ### UI effects
-After failing for the final time, the user will be redirected to the IdV rate limited screen.
-Any attempt to re-enter IdV will also redirect there.
+After failing for the final time, the user will logged out, and their account will be locked until the login.gov team takes manual action to re-enable it.

-[image]: {{site.baseurl}}/images/idp-artifact-building-architecture.jpg
+[Rate limited by address]: ({{site.baseurl}}/images/idv-address-rate-limited.png)

 ## `:proof_ssn` - Social Security Number verification rate limiter
 ### Description
 This is the rate limiter for SSN verification.
 By default, the user is